ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 Labelling of Steam Linux Runtime versions
 -----------------------------------------

-The naming used for the various branches of the Steam Linux Runtime is not always obvious.
+The naming used for the various branches of the Steam Linux Runtime has not always been obvious.

 The term "Steam Play" is used in the Steam user interface to refer to all compatibility tools, including